munyokii/Ubuntu_Requests/README.md

 "A person is a person through other persons." - Ubuntu Philosophy

-A program that connects to the global community of the internet, respectfully fetches shared resources, and organizes them for later appreciation.
+A program that connects to the global community of the internet, respectfully fetches shared resources, and and download images.

 ## ✨ Features